 Establish a public clearinghouse for SDOH data

 SDOH data pertinent to vulnerable communities is spread across many different platforms and lacks standardization.
 A number of federal, and state entities are collecting different types of data on SDOH already.
 Additionally, many companies provide data on individual SDOH such as walkability scores and housing prices.
-A clearinghouse of publicly available data collected from all of these existing sources could be leveraged to target interventions to mitigate health risks in low-income and minority communities.
+A clearinghouse of publicly available data collected from all of these existing sources could help target interventions to mitigate health risks in low-income and minority communities.
 A warehouse would facilitate better data sharing between states, healthcare entities, and public health agencies.

 Increase publication frequency and expand access to Medicaid is a joint federal and state program that, together with the Children’s Health Insurance Program (CHIP), provides health coverage to over 72.5 million Americans, includi...
 More claims data